towerofpower256/davidmac.pro/src/posts/2021-03-02-variable-choices-from-field/index.md

 [![](./invalid-data-diagram.png)](./invalid-data-diagram.png)

 ## The solution
-I stumbled on this solution while trying to think a little sideways, but it works surprisingly well.
+I stumbled on this solution while trying to think a little sideways, and it works surprisingly well.

 The gist of this solution is to use a Lookup variable to grab choices in the sys_choice table for the choice field that you want to reflect.
 Below are the sys_choice's for the Contact type field on the Task table.
 [![](./sys_choice_sample.png)](./sys_choice_sample.png)